martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 to a task that has an inadequate differential privacy mechanism.

 # Security Considerations

-The security considerations relevant to each extension is enumerated in the respective sections:
+Security factors specific to each extension is enumerated in the respective sections:
 {{late-bind}},
 {{requester}},